pythonarcade/arcade/doc/programming_guide/gui/concept.rst

 =====================

-Arcade's GUI events are fully typed dataclasses, which provide information about a event effecting the UI.
+Arcade's GUI events are fully typed dataclasses, which provide information about an event affecting the UI.

 All pyglet window events are converted by the :py:class:`~arcade.gui.UIManager` into :class:`UIEvents` and passed via